backstage/backstage/packages/core-plugin-api/api-report.md

 // @public (undocumented)
 export type Extension<T> = {
   expose(plugin: BackstagePlugin<any, any>): T;
 };

-// Warning: (ae-missing-release-tag) "ExtensionAwareAnalyticsEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export type ExtensionAwareAnalyticsEvent = AnalyticsEvent & {
-  plugin: string;
-  componentName: string;
-};

 // Warning: (ae-missing-release-tag) "ExternalRouteRef" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)